-It is commonly accepted that a good VNA should have both excellent hardware performance and an easy to use software interface with useful post-processing capabilities.
+It is commonly accepted that a good vector network analyzer should have both excellent hardware performance and an easy to use software interface with useful post-processing capabilities.
 There are numerous VNAs in the market with different performance levels; some of them are economy grade, and others are truly laboratory test quality.
 What separates the two?

 This white paper will focus on specific components and design solutions that maximize the performance of a VNA, in part by comparing modern VNAs with designs of the last century.

 Before discussing the individual components that make for a good VNA, let’s take a look at the key performance specs of the instrument.
 Those include:

 Frequency range: Determines the frequency range of the measurement results you can obtain.

 Frequency setting resolution: The smallest frequency step you can get from the instrument.
 It limits the resolution of all measurements.

 Measurement accuracy: In some sense the bottom line.
 Relates to measurement uncertainty of both magnitude and phase.

 Output power range: The power levels you can have at the test port.
 Some DUTs have different responses when the input power level varies; these will be designed to operate within a range of input powers, or at a particular input power.

 Power resolution: How finely the output power can be adjusted; better power resolution allows for more accurate output power settings.

 Harmonic distortion & non-harmonic spurious at output port: Amount of undesired signals present at the test port.
 Low distortion can provide more accurate results, especially when measuring DUT distortion or harmonics.